 For those who are finding the Nodal framework uninspiring, check out this Hacker News article promoting the frameworks launch, and how hundreds of developers responded to it, we must say that majority of comments are very positive and insightful.

 Noodle isn’t necessarily a framework, but still functions like one.
 This Node.js server is a module for scraping data from things like web documents.
-You can use cross-domain document queries to fetch data from files the likes of HTML, XML, Atom, RSS, and JSON.
+Also, you can use cross-domain document queries to fetch data from files.
+This can range from the likes of HTML, XML, Atom, RSS, and JSON.
 You can query using JSON POST, or JSONP — with the ability to do a multitude of queries at once.
 You can even POST to your documents if necessary, and there’s memory caching for both results and queries.

 Fortune is a simple app middleware for browser, and Node.js itself.
-You can use it to display the source of data (in variety of formats) through a simple uniform interface.
-Fortune supports WebSockets, and has a browser build that’s integrated with IndexedDB.
+You can also use it to display the source of data (in variety of formats) through a simple uniform interface.
+Moreover, Fortune supports WebSockets.
+Also, the developers integrated the browser build with IndexedDB.
 Something that a lot of developers have been seeking for a long time.